 Altretamine Side Effects

-Commonly reported side effects of altretamine include: peripheral neuropathy, nausea and vomiting, and anemia.
+Commonly reported side effects of altretamine include: nausea and vomiting, anemia, and peripheral neuropathy.
 Other side effects include: leukopenia, and thrombocytopenia.
 See below for a comprehensive list of adverse effects.

 For the Consumer